 Britain and Poland threaten to use their veto if demands are not met.

-EU Leaders finally settled for a deal that put off introduction of a new voting system until 2017 and other concessions proposed by Germany, diplomats said.
+Poland finally settled for a deal that put off introduction of the new voting system until 2017 and other concessions proposed by Germany, diplomats said.

-Poland was also offered guarantees that the rest of the bloc would back it in the event of future disagreements, principally with Russia, over energy, diplomats said.
+Warsaw was also offered guarantees that the rest of the bloc would back it in the event of future energy crises, a concern of Poland which borders giant gas and oil exporter Russia, diplomats said.

-Britain also had strong objections to the treaty, but said the compromise had met all of its “red lines” on issues such as expanding EU powers over labour and justice, a spokesman for Tony Blair, the British prime minister, said.
+Britain had strong concerns about the treaty too but was confident that the deal met all of its “red lines” on sensitive issues such as expanding EU powers over labour and justice, a spokesman for Tony Blair, the British prime minister, said.

 The new foreign policy chief would chair meetings of EU foreign ministers and head a combined external action service drawing on both national and EU diplomats, after Britain dropped its reservations on those points, the diplomats said.